-The committee welcomes the fact that, given its size, the programme manages to attain a sense of small-scale by means of the tutor groups in the first two years and the seminars in the third year.
+The committee welcomes the fact that, given the combination with the bachelor programme in Economics and Business Economics and therefore its size in the first two years, the programme manages to attain a sense of small-scale by means of the tutor groups.
+The courses specifically tailored to the foregoing programme have a small-scale character.
+This also includes the third-year seminars.
 The committee also recognises and encourages the discussions within ESE about blended learning and the availability of online lectures.